Brand Compliance & Trade Marking.

 Like any valuable business asset, your brand should be protected.
 Brand Compliance & Trade Marking is an essential element when making your mark in your market.
-Failure to protect your brand may reduce its value, and could damage your brands’ reputation.
+Failure to protect your brand may reduce its value and damage your brand’s reputation.

-If a competitor were to start using your brand, or worse rip it off with a copycat to advertise their own services they may be attracting customers that would otherwise have come to you, or worse, be delivering sub-standard products or services under your name.
+Suppose a competitor started using your brand, or worse, ripped it off with a copycat to advertise their services.
+In that case, they may be attracting customers that would otherwise have come to you, or worse, be delivering sub-standard products or services under your name.

 Where do I start with Brand Compliance & Trade Marking?

-While there is some protection through the law of another company ‘passing off‘ as your brand through consumer law, the most effective form of brand protection is through trademark registration.
+While there is some protection through the law of another company ‘passing off‘ as your brand through consumer law, trademark registration is the most effective form of brand protection.

-Trademarking your brand is a sign used to distinguish one person’s goods or services from those of others.
-Registering a trademark provides you with a legally enforceable right to stop other traders using your trademark to advertise similar goods or services without authorisation.
+Trademarking your brand is a sign to distinguish one person’s goods or services from others.
+Registering a trademark provides you with a legally enforceable right to stop other traders from using your brand to advertise similar goods or services without authorisation.

 If someone is using a registered trademark without permission of the trademark owner to sell similar goods or services, this is known as trademark infringement.
-In most cases where this occurs, a simple cease and desist letter is sufficient to stop the infringement from continuing.
+In most cases where this occurs, a simple cease and desist letter is sufficient to stop the violation from continuing.
 Where this is unsuccessful, the trademark can be enforced through other methods.

-A registered trademark can be seen as a way of minimising future enforcement cost.
-It also notifies others that you’re serious about protecting your brand, and increases the value of your business.
+A registered trademark can be seen as a way of minimising future enforcement costs.
+It also notifies others that you’re serious about protecting your brand and increases the value of your business.

-Even though you may have a registered trademark it’s also important to be attentive to the activities of your competitors.
-If you suspect or witness your brand being infringed it is best to take action as soon as possible.
-The longer the infringing activity goes on the harder it will be to stop.
+Even though you may have a registered trademark, it’s also essential to be attentive to the activities of your competitors.
+If you suspect or witness your brand being infringed, it is best to take action as soon as possible.
+The longer the infringing activity goes on, the harder it will be to stop.